TYPES OF CASINOS IN FLORIDA

 For Florida visitor information call (888) 735-2872 or visit their website at: www.visitflorida.com

-Florida has eight Indian gaming locations.
+There are eight Florida Indian casinos.
 The Seminole Tribe has seven and the eighth is on the Miccosukee Tribe’s reservation.

 The Seminoles signed a compact with the state that allows them to offer traditional Class III gaming machines.
 As part of their compact, five Seminole casinos are also allowed to offer blackjack, baccarat, mini-baccarat, three card poker, let it ride and pai gow poker.